 How much does death in service pay?

-Death in service pays out a multiple of your annual salary if you die as a tax-free lump sum.
+Death in service pays out a multiple of your annual salary if you die as a tax-free cash lump sum.
 The multiple usually ranges between 1 and 4 times your annual salary but some generous packages can offer up to 10 times your annual salary or more.
 If your remuneration package is made up of a basic salary plus bonuses and other flexible parts, it is useful to understand what amount will be used for the calculation.

 Some employers offer varying levels of benefits to staff based on performance and seniority.
 In the public sector, benefits usually increase with employment grades and levels achieved within your occupation.
 So, you may not receive the same amount of death in service benefit as your work colleagues and often people negotiate benefit levels as well as salaries when being promoted or changing job roles.

 What does employee life insurance cover?

-Employee life insurance provides you with a death in service benefit that will pay out a tax-free lump sum in the event of your death.
+Employee life insurance provides you with a death in service benefit that will pay out a tax-free cash lump sum in the event of your death.
 It is important to note that the death does not have to happen at work or due to a work incident - you merely have to be employed by the company at the time of your death.
 Every life insurance contract has its own terms and conditions and you should read these to understand what is and is not covered.
-For example, some life insurance policies exclude suicide or death caused through self-harm in the first year.
+For example, some life insurance policies exclude suicide or death caused by self-harm in the first year.